 Our goal is to make this club a big part of the community in Chessington.
 Our motto is ‘run as one’ as we really want everyone of all abilities to feel welcome; and supported.
 Join us and we will support each other, whether it’s first steps into running, coaching sessions or social runs.
 You can expect to hear from us about events and sessions that will suit you throughout the year.

-Although only recently formed we have an EA trained coach, run leaders and welfare officer within the club.
-So if you’re keen or just curious about joining the club, please get in touch with us for more information at info [at] unityrunningclub.co.uk and join us at one of our weekly club runs.
+Although recently established, we have an EA trained coach, two welfare officers and run leaders within the club.
+So if you’re keen or just curious about joining the club or would like more information, please get in touch with us at info [at] unityrunningclub.co.uk and join us at one of our weekly club runs..

 Meet The Committee

 Pace: on my own 5.45 mins/km; having a chat – anything from walking upwards

 I started running when I was about 20 or so, mainly because I was rubbish at other sports and it seemed like anyone could do this.
 I set myself a challenge to get to a half marathon in a year, it took a whole year to gradually increase my distances to get that far but the year after I completed 3 half marathons in one summer.
 I’ve also run with my wife which was a great team activity, although she prefers Yoga!
 The thing that amazes me about running is that voice in your head that tells you you can’t; can be proved wrong by simply doing it.
 After a few months my 1k goal became an easy run for me, then my 5, 10 and so on.
 I now run for pleasure and for my mental health, it gives me space to think.

 I talk too much and am happy to run with anyone at any pace!

 There was a fit guy called Tom Arkle

 He founded a club

 Its success has outdone others’ sparkle!